naokazuterada/MarkdownTOC/README.md

 3. Pick from menu: Tools > MarkdownTOC > Insert TOC
 4. TOC is inserted in document
 5. Update contents and save...
-6. TOC has been updated.
+6. TOC has been updated

 ***Don't remove the comment tags if you want to update every time saving.***